 If any of the account operators/holders dies, the account will be operated together by the remaining operators with the survivorship clause in place.

 Later or Survivor

-The Latter or Survivorship clause works just opposite to the Former or Survivorship clause.
-Here the latter operates the account as long as he is alive.
+The Latter or Survivorship clause works just opposite the Former or Survivorship clause.
+Here, the latter operates the account as long as he is alive.
 The other party will be entitled to the rights only when the latter expires.